Spotinst & General Data Process Regulation (GDPR)

 What Exactly is GDPR?

-Announced nearly 2 years ago, GDPR is going to be the biggest change in data privacy laws since the early 90s, a necessary step to protect consumers in our new digital age.
+Announced nearly 2 years ago, GDPR is the biggest change in data privacy laws since the early 90s, and a necessary step to protect consumers in our new digital age.

-It is designed to protect individuals from having their personal information misused by companies and generally increases and enhances the rights for citizens to their privacy.
+It is designed to protect individuals from having their personal information misused by companies and generally increases and enhances the rights of citizens to their privacy.
 Whilst it is an EU regulation, it affects any company which does work in the EU, regardless of where their base of operations is.
-It comes into action on May 25th, 2018.
+It came into action on May 25th, 2018.

 Spotinst is proud of the step forward in consumer protection, and even more proud to announce that all Spotinst products fully comply with all of the new GDPR regulations.